dsohk/rancher-devsecops-workshop/docs/part-3.md

 ## Build my First Jenkins Pipeline

-Befre we start the Pipeline, you may want open Rancher UI in a browser window.
+Before we start the Pipeline, you may want open Rancher UI in a browser window.

 `Cluster Explorer` view for cluster `devsecops`.
 `Pods` > `Jenkins` Namespace.

 Here you will see the container creation, status and termination as things progress.

-Open Jenkins in new browser window.
+1) Open Jenkins in new browser window and login.

-1. Login to Jenkins.
-If you are already on Jenkins then click on Dashboard.

-2. Click `Create Job`
+2) .
+Click `Create Job`

 ![Create Job in Jenkins](./images/jenkins-create-job.png)